THE TAG BLOG

-Once the tag material is cut from the roll it can be looped through your merchandise easily, the 2 ends secured with the tamper-evident security seal without risk of damaging the item.
-See how our return fraud tag works.
+The tag material is cut from the roll and looped through your merchandise quickly without risk of damaging the item, the two ends secured with the tamper-evident security seal.
+See how our anti wardrobing return fraud tag works.

 Prevent shoes from being worn and returned or switched for a counterfeit with a 360 ID Tag.
 Shown here is the Compact Loop Pack - 10mm.

-The obvious VOID pattern that is revealed when the seal is removed or tampered with provides the perfect deterrent to eliminating instances of return fraud which are hurting sellers’ bottom line
+An obvious VOID pattern reveals itself when the seal is removed or tampered with, providing the perfect deterrent to eliminating instances of return fraud which are hurting sellers' bottom line

-Like all the solutions outlined above, adding a 360 ID Tag to your merchandise still allows the item to be tried on for fit or size.
-The return tag solution starts at just 22 cents per use and is available in 2 widths, 10mm or 22mm, and is sold separately or in 4 different return tag package combinations suited to different types of merchandise.
+Like the above solutions, adding a 360 ID Tag to merchandise doesn't prevent it from being tried on for fit or size.
+The anti wardrobing tag solution starts at just 22 cents per-use and is available in 2 widths, 10mm or 22mm, and is sold separately or in 4 different return tag package combinations suited to different merchandise types.

 CHELSEA DUHS - FOUNDER 360 ID TAG